hj-n/zadu/README.md

-# ZADU: A Python Toolkit for Evaluating the Reliability of Dimensionality Reduction Embeddings
+# ZADU: A Python  Library for Evaluating the Reliability of Dimensionality Reduction Embeddings

-ZADU is a Python library that provides a comprehensive suite of distortion measures for evaluating and analyzing dimensionality reduction (DR) embeddings.
+ZADU is a Python library that provides distortion measures for evaluating and analyzing dimensionality reduction (DR) embeddings.
 The library supports a diverse set of local, cluster-level, and global distortion measures, allowing users to assess DR techniques from various structural perspectives.
 By offering an optimized scheduling scheme and pointwise local distortions, ZADU enables efficient and in-depth analysis of DR embeddings.

 ## Installation